 Juices are seen as a healthy snack and therefore, an irreplaceable category for ~90% of our app users who workout regularly

 These users consume juices at-least 2-3 times a week.
-Given that fresh juices are inconvenient to make at home and given the pandemic, ordering it from outside/ consuming it at a juice-bar has safety implications, the users have largely moved to consuming branded, sealed and packed juices.
-Basis the way in which these juices are processed, these are divided into:
+Given that fresh juices are inconvenient to make at home and especially given the pandemic, ordering it from outside/ consuming it at a juice-bar has safety implications, the users have largely moved to consuming branded, sealed and packed juices.
+Depending on the way juices are processed, they are divided into:

 - Branded Regular Juices